lalawue/mooncake/docs/language.md

 ## Debug

-you should debug generated .lua source but .mooc
+you should debug generated .lua source, not .mooc.